 The rituals are patterned, repetitive behavior focused on the super-natural realm and the enactment of belief expressed in myth and doctrine.
-Religious ritual has generally been seen as indispensable in deepening spiritual insight.
-The repetition of rituals instills religious values and attitudes in the lives of the worshippers.
-Ritual also expresses and emphasizes the things that bind a faith-community together and rituals portrays basic needs, values and aspiration of both the individuals and the communities.
+Spiritual ritual has commonly been seen as obligatory in deepening spiritual intuition.
+The recurrence of rituals implants religious attitudes and values in the lives of the worshippers.
+Ritual also articulates and accentuates the things that muddle a faith-community together and rituals portrays basic needs, values and aspiration of both the individuals and the communities.

 Regularly performed rituals are called periodic rituals.
-Non-periodic rituals, in contrast, occur irregularly, at unpredictable times, in response to certain unscheduled events.
+Non-periodic ceremonies, on contrary, occur unevenly, at erratic times, in response to certain unscheduled events.